- Photos & Map

 - Good footwear

-- Hiking poles at most
+- Hiking poles if necessary

 Directions & Parking facilities